bugflow/bugflow-docs/vision.rst

 Vision
 ======

-I use GitHub tickets extensively when to manage development with a distributed, multidiciplinary team.
+I use GitHub tickets extensively to manage development with a distributed multidiciplinary team.

 My aspiration is a tool that:
  * automates some of the work I do in the ticket system